Kaya F.C.–Iloilo: 2011 season

-The club signed Spanish coach Juan Cutillas as the club's head coach in 2011.
+The club then hired Rudy del Rosario, who worked with Maikee Carrion and Philip Zemen, as assistants, to rebuild the team in time for the UFL league.
 The club went on to finish fourth in the league competition after collecting 17 points (5 wins, 2 draws, and 5 losses in 12 games).

 2012 season

 This season's UFL Cup saw the beginning of the fierce rivalry between Kaya and the Loyola Meralco Sparks.
 After placing top of their group with an unbeaten record, Kaya defeated Team Socceroo 2–0 in the round of sixteen.
 Kaya then defeated the Manila Nomads 3–0 in the quarterfinals, setting up a showdown with the Loyola Meralco Sparks in the semi-finals.
 Kaya lead the game 3–0, but a resilient Loyola Meralco Sparks club managed to make an exciting comeback, finishing the game at 4–5 to the Sparks.
 With the loss, Kaya was placed in a third-place match with Global, losing 2–1.

-Before the beginning of the league competition, head coach Juan Cutillas left the club.
+Before the beginning of the league competition, Spanish head coach Juan Cutillas left the club.
 He was replaced by Filipino coach Michael Alvarez as the interim head coach of the club.

 The 2012 league competition saw one of Kaya's best finishes to date, finishing runners-up to champions Global.
 The two clubs finished with the same record (42 points with 13 wins, 3 draws, and 2 losses in 18 games).
 The championship was then decided on goal-difference, with Global having a +32 GD and Kaya with +13 GD.
 With the runners-up finish, Kaya missed out on qualifying for the 2013 AFC President's Cup.

 2013 season

 Kaya joined its first PFF National Men's Club Championship.
 In the round of sixteen, they defeated M'lang 5–0 in Koronadal.
 The club beat rivals Loyola Meralco Sparks 1–0 in the quarterfinals, before falling to eventual champions Ceres 3–1 in the semi-finals.
 In the third-place match, Kaya defeated Green Archers United 2–0.

 In the UFL Cup, Kaya finished the group stages in second place, behind Green Archers United on goal difference.
 They were defeated by Global 2–1 at extra time in the quarterfinals.

-Head coach Michael Alvarez stepped down as head coach in December 2012. he was replaced by Uruguayan coach Maor Rozen.
+Head coach Michael Alvarez stepped down as head coach in December 2012 and he was replaced by Uruguayan coach Maor Rozen.

 Kaya finished fourth in the league competition with 31 points (8 wins, 7 draws, and 3 losses in 18 games), 15 points from champions Stallion.
 In the middle of the league, head coach Maor Rozen resigned after just three matches in charge.
 The club's goalkeeping coach Melo Sabacan took over the reins as interim head coach, and was subsequently replaced by Australian coach David Perković.